-A practical currency and money guide to travel, living and doing business in the Cocos Keeling Islands and the Australian dollar (AUD).
+Foreign exchange guide to the Cocos Keeling Islands and the Australian dollar

 The official currency of the Cocos Keeling Islands (country code: CC) is the Australian dollar, with symbol A$ and currency code AUD.